7Block Labs

 }

-• Sanctions practice: incorporate IP geoblocking, IP screening, and SDN wallet analytics; maintain “historic lookback” after new SDN designations (OFAC’s own guidance expects this). (davispolk.com)
+• Sanctions practice: make sure to include IP geoblocking, IP screening, and SDN wallet analytics; keep a “historic lookback” after new SDN designations (OFAC’s guidance actually expects this). (davispolk.com)

 5) Travel Rule that actually interops